카메라 렌즈 마운트의 종류 – C-마운트, CS-마운트, M12 마운트 (S-마운트)

 If you've wondered any of the above, you're in the right place!
 Below is a concise guide to lens mount compatibility.
 We'll compare C-mount vs CS-mount lenses and M12 vs C/CS-mount lenses – highlighting key differences, compatibility issues, and use cases.

 C-mount and CS-mount are both common screw-threaded lens mounts used in machine vision and CCTV cameras.
-They share the same thread size (1-inch diameter, 32 threads per inch), but the flange height (also known as focal distance FFD) is different.
-The flange focal distance is the distance from the mount’s shoulder to the camera’s image sensor plane.
+They share the same thread size (1-inch diameter, 32 threads per inch), but the flange height (formally called the flange focal distance, FFD) is different.
+The flange focal distance is the distance from the mount's shoulder to the camera's image sensor plane.

 We believe the "S" in CS-mount means "Short" which explains why: